So You Want to be a Dog Trainer!

 Do I have to have a certification?

 One should realize that a "certificate" from a particular training school is simply that: A certificate for completing one of the numerous training courses available.
 Many individual businesses will also be happy to charge you a fee and "certify" you.
 If you choose to attend a "dog training school," do your homework.
 Investigate the program and how it fits with your needs.
-If you're interested in a true national certification, please contact the Certification Council for Pet Dog Trainers.
+If you're interested in a true national certification, please contact the Certification Council for Professional Dog Trainers.

 Are there schools for dog trainers?